 The future of Ashford, is the future of my own family – so I am passionate about my neighbourhood and want to contribute to making it a great place to live and work.

-I am excited to have the opportunity to stand as an Ashford Independent candidate alongside David and to work with him to represent our Ward.
-I believe that standing as an Independent candidate brings a fresh perspective to local politics; one that is more free to reflect the concerns being expressed by our residents daily.
-By voting Independent you will be voting to put your voice in Ashford Borough Council as I am committed to listening to your concerns and raising them in Council debates.
+I am excited to have the opportunity to serve as an Ashford Independent candidate alongside David and to represent our Ward.
+I believe that being an Independent councillor brings a fresh perspective to local politics; one that is more free to reflect the concerns being expressed by our residents daily.
+I am committed to listening to your concerns and raising them in Council debates.

 Howard lives on Faversham Road.
 He has a keen interest in ecology and design, having studied at Canterbury Art College and volunteered for The Kentish Stour Countryside Project, alongside his career in retail.
 Ashford born and bred, Howard’s family have a long history in the town.
 His great-grandfather, T. Morris-Turner, had a shop in the Lower High Street and his father Gordon Turner was a Councillor for Newtown and S. Willesborough for 28 years.

-Howard hopes to carry on the family tradition of serving and representing the people of Ashford.
+Howard is carrying on the family tradition of serving and representing the people of Ashford.

 I am 28 years old and an Ashford resident, born and bred!